KNS00/TyDi-NLP/README.md

-Section 2 implements two language models:
+Section 2 implements two language models, which predict the next word in sequences:

 | Model   | Perplexity |
 |---------|------------|